-Contractors who carry out residential building work must still hold an appropriate licence with Fair Trading where the labour and materials involved are valued at over $1,000.
+Contractors who carry out residential building work must still hold an appropriate licence with Fair Trading where the labour and materials involved are valued at over $5,000.

-Persons who contract and/or carry out specialist work (ie. electrical wiring, plumbing, gas-fitting, air-conditioning and refrigeration) require a licence regardless of the value of the work.
+Those who contract and/or carry out specialist work (ie. electrical wiring, plumbing, gas-fitting, air-conditioning and refrigeration) require a licence regardless of the value of the work.

 The name on your licence and the name on the application form must be the same.
 That is, if you are:

-From 1 February 2012, home warranty insurance policies must provide cover of at least $340,000.
+From 1 February 2012, insurance policies under the Home Building Compensation Fund must provide cover of at least $340,000.
 Between 28 February 2007 and 31 January 2012, the minimum cover that had to be provided was $300,000.

 The cover may be subject to limitations relating to over payment of deposits and progress payments and other limitations specified in the policy.